Gazorkazork/django_be/README.md

 ### 1. Can you show me an example of a map visualization?

-Here's a sample project created by former CS SL [Ryan Walker](http://ryanwalker.dev):
+Here's a sample project created by CS16 SL [Ryan Walker](http://ryanwalker.dev):

 ![Lambda Treasure Hunt](img/treasure-hunt-1.png)